canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 **A delegate is a pointer to a method with some input parameters and possibly a return type.**

-In other words, a delegate is a variable that can hold any method that has a given signature.
+In other words, a delegate is a variable that references a method that has a given signature.
 Both, `Func` and `Action` are built-in delegate types.

 Delegates are helpful when working with higher-order functions.
 This is, functions that take functions as parameter or return another function.
-For example, Javascript's callbacks or Python's decorators are high-order functions.
+For example, JavaScript callbacks and Python decorators are high-order functions.

 Now that it's clear what delegates are, let's see some `Func` and `Action` declarations.
 For example,